Dog Behavior Problems & Solutions

 Problem: Your dog walks you, instead of you taking the lead.
 Your Coton pulls on his leash and chokes when the leash is pulled too tight on his delicate throat.
 This is a safety concern and there are solutions so you can have a safe and successful walking experience.

 Training is a must if you want your dog to listen to you when you go for a walk.
 Learn more about loose leash training here.

 By far, your favorite leash pulling solution is using a good harness.
 There are over a dozen different harness recommendations on the site.
 I think it comes down to personal preferences, but these are your favorite harness suggestions:

 - Petsafe Easy Walk Harness.
-This is the harness Luc uses.
+This is the harness Luc used.
 I don't know why it was so difficult for me to find a harness that was the right size and easy to put on and take off.
 This one is color coded so it's easy to figure out which part goes under his chest.
 It's also thin enough that it doesn't cause any matting or discomfort.
 I'm enjoying our walks much more these days.

 - Puppia Soft Harness - It's important to get the correct fit for this one.
 They come in lots of colors if fashion is important to you.

 - Buddy Belt Leather Harness - My vet and several site visitors recommended this harness.
 It’s important to get the right size and longer haired Cotons may have an issue with matting with this harness.

 Your Top 5 Favorite Solutions for Dog Anxiety

 Problem: Your dog is afraid of thunder, fireworks, trips in the car, your veterinarian, other dogs, or people.
 Your dog suffers from separation anxiety when you are not at home.
 Many dog behavior problems stem from fear.